American Psycho: Other adaptations

 In 2009, Audible.com produced an audio version of American Psycho, narrated by Pablo Schreiber, as part of its Modern Vanguard line of audiobooks.
-A Hungarian version of the novel was written by Attila Hazai (1967–2012) called Budapesti skizo ("Budapest Psycho", 1997); it was Hazai's best known work but as of his death never translated into English.
+A Hungarian version of the novel was written by Attila Hazai (1967–2012) called Budapesti skizo ("Budapest Psycho", 1997); it was Hazai's best known work but, as of his death, has never been translated into English.

 In 2013, a Kickstarter campaign was launched by Ellis and others to get a musical stage adaptation made.
 The premiere of the musical, with music and lyrics by Duncan Sheik opened at the Almeida Theatre, London in December.
 The role of Patrick Bateman was played by Matt Smith.
 In 2015, the musical was workshopped in New York, with Benjamin Walker re-assuming the role of Patrick that he had originally taken on in 2011.
 It premiered in early 2016, but closed on June 5 of that year after a run of only 54 regular performances.
 In the announcement, they cited "stiff competition" from more well-known musicals like Waitress, Shuffle Along, and Hamilton.
 A version of the musical is the focus of the musical episode titled "Chapter One Hundred and Twelve: American Psychos" of the sixth season from the series Riverdale.

 In April 2021, Lionsgate Television chairman Kevin Beggs confirmed a TV series is in development.

 In 2023, Sumerian Comics published a sequel comic adaptation that includes new narratives surrounding Bateman's murders.

 In October 2024, Lionsgate confirmed that a new adaptation is in the works, with Luca Guadagnino in negotiations to direct, with the screenplay written by Scott Z. Burns.
 However, Bret Easton Ellis felt this was all "fake news".
 In April 2025, Guadagnino reiterated in CinemaCon 2025 that the project was pushing forward.